CoCoMilkyWay/trader/README.md

   - Most annoyingly, the cost of multi-processing is simply not justified

 ### **Output:**
-- A huge dense tensor (stored as multiple sparse/compressed tensors) of time-series/cross-sectional features
+- A static, gigantic dense tensor (stored as multiple sparse/compressed tensors) of time-series/cross-sectional features

 ### **Hardware:**
 - Mostly a single CPU thread (with very limited parallelism, just sad :< )